vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/uom.rst

 After enabling the units of measure setting, view the default units of measure categories in :menuselection:`Inventory --> Configuration --> Units of Measures --> UoM Categories`.
-The category is important for unit conversion, Odoo can only convert a product's units from one unit to another only if both units belong to the same category.
+The category is important for unit conversion, Leansoft can only convert a product's units from one unit to another only if both units belong to the same category.

 .. image:: uom/uom-categories.png